m13253/lvdo/README.md

 FAQ
 ---

-1. Why it is called LVDO?
+1. Why is it called LVDO?

-   You Will find some secrets when you read it in Japanesu Engurishu.
+   You will find some secrets when you read it in Japanesu Engurishu.

 2. How do I adjust those complicated parameters?